brainbrian/brainbrian-gatsby/content/projects/2017-05-22-hulu/index.md

 ## Chance Chatbot

 While at [POP](https://www.wearepop.com) we worked on a Facebook chat bot for Hulu's orginal show [Chance](https://www.hulu.com/series/chance-e9b6cb5f-44f0-4c41-9dbc-4247fec9f3e9).
 I partnered with a coworker on the engineering.
-We used an AWS serverless cloud based architecture with Lamdas written with Node.js.
+We used an AWS serverless cloud based architecture with Lambdas written with Node.js.
 We did natural language processing with [wit.ai](https://wit.ai).

 ![Hulu Chance Chatbot](./hulu-chance-chatbot.webp)